RajAdeshra/100DaysofCode/Day9/Description.md

 // Day 9 Of 100 Days of Code Challenge.
-I took a break from this challenge due to mid-term exams but now resuming it.
+I took a break from this challenge due to mid-term exams but now resuming the challenge.
 ### TOPIC:
     Array